 Meanwhile, you can take steps to help your younger kid blaze his own trail and move out of the shadow of an older sibling.
 To ensure that a younger sib who genuinely wants to pursue an older one’s interest doesn’t feel shut out or as if he’ll never measure up, validate his insecurities about being smaller and less experienced than his tennis-star brother rather than dismissing them, says Dr. Kramer.
 “It’s okay to say, ‘yes, your brother is four years older, so he’s better at tennis today.
 With time and practice, you’ll improve, too.
 In fact, it’ll be fun to have two tennis players in the family instead of one.’”

-They need a bit of privacy
+The lesson: They need a bit of privacy

 As your kids cruise toward their tweens and beyond, “they may start confiding in one another more than ever about what’s happening in and out of school,” says Dr. Kramer.
 While that closeness is rather delightful at times, it can also create a pressure-cooker effect — because your kids may be occupying the same space (literal and figurative) and jockeying for some of the same stuff.
 (This can be especially pronounced when you have siblings of the same gender.)